mahdi-zafarmand/leetcode_practice/README.md

 # leetcode_practice
-I am practicing with leetcode for algorithms and data structure, then put the code here to keep a record for myself.
+I am practicing with leetcode for algorithms and data structures then keeping a record of my practices here for myself.